TaoL33T/blog/_posts/2020-07-16-wireguard-part1.md

 It really is.
 I have always been interested in networks and routing.
 And after trying out wireguard as a way to connect to my home network when I'm somewhere else, I decided that I'd get a VPS and start poking around more with it.
-At this point, I only knew how to forward traffic to the local network and on one VPN that only consisted within my NAS at home.
+At this point, I only knew how to forward traffic to the local network and on one VPN that only consisted of my NAS at home.
 But I was planning to take this to the next level.

 I planned to have my NAS at home to still be my NAS.